DevBrightMinds/assessment-littlefish/README.md

 ##Introduction
-This is the app depicts the entire homepage as defined on the figma file(won't necessarily look alike, but should have similar features).
+This is app depicts the entire homepage as defined on the figma file(won't necessarily look alike, but should have similar features).
 Please assure that you have nodejs installed - if not download and install now

 ##Getting Started
 TODO: